 should cost around $30.

-If you aren’t too sure where to buy the best Maine Coon product, take a look at my recommendations below:
+If you are not too sure where to buy the best Maine Coon product, take a look at my recommendations below:

 - Cat Carrier: This extra-large cat carrier (link to Amazon website) is ideal for your Maine Coon cat’s large proportions.
 Just make sure you buy the extra-large cat carrier though!